concision/docker-windscribe-socks-server/README.md

   - `SOCKS_PASSWORD_xyz` (optional): Enables SOCKS5 authentication and sets the password for the associated `SOCKS_USERNAME_xyz` user.

 ## Disclaimer
-This project is a prototype and has its own set of issues and drawbacks compared to running Windscribe system software.
+This project is a prototype that has been hacked together and has its own set of issues and drawbacks compared to running Windscribe system software.
 Your mileage may vary.
+If you are experiencing an issue you believe is not intended, a GitHub issue can be filed [here](https://github.com/concision/docker-windscribe-socks-server/issues/new); however, not all issues may be solvable due to the hacky and unpredictable nature of this project and its software dependencies.